 This is the reason why many ministers of God today have fallen away from the truth into heresies.

 Third, abiding in the doctrine of Christ goes beyond mere knowing or believing the truth.
 It is actually sticking with or holding fast to the teaching of Christ and conforming wholly to it.

 Abiding in the doctrine of Christ implies living out the teaching of Christ; obeying or keeping the word of Christ; continuing in the word of Christ; following the teaching of Christ; and remaining faithful to the teaching of Christ.

 Abiding in the word, teaching or doctrine of Christ is the only good safeguard we have against strange and demonic teachings that carnal ministers are passionately fabricating and broadcasting through various media these last days.

 This is why the Scripture warns, “Therefore we must give the more earnest heed to the things we have heard, lest we drift away.”
 (Heb.
 2:1 NKJV).

 We are now in the latter times when the Bible warns that “some will depart from the faith, giving heed to deceiving spirits and doctrines of demons, speaking lies in hypocrisy, having their own conscience seared with a hot iron.”
 (1 Tim.
 4:1-2 NKJV).

-Therefore, it is imperative for you to know, keep, hold fast to, continue, and remain in the teaching of Christ.
-You must accept, hold fast to and seek to defend Christ’s teaching, perspective, view, or verdict on every issue or subject.
+It is therefore imperative for you to know, keep, hold fast to, continue and remain in the teaching of Christ.
+You must accept, hold fast to and seek to defend Christ’s teaching, perspective, view or verdict on every issue or subject.

-You must regard the word, teaching, or doctrine of Christ as divine, ultimate, final, supreme, and superior to any ruler, angel, prophet, or pastor.
+You must regard the word, teaching or doctrine of Christ as divine, ultimate, final, supreme, and superior to that of any ruler, angel, prophet or pastor.